Related Courses

 ANT 455

-In our mediated and datafied world, how can we deepen ethnographic knowledge by using documentary film to create compelling representations of lived experiences and data visualizations to reveal and make sense of large-scale complexities?
-To pursue this question, students learn basic methods of filmmaking and data visualization in a workshop setting.
-As they learn to sculpt video, audio, data, and geo-spatial data into visible evidence, students compare how the combination of these visual media can enhance expressions of ethnographic knowledge.
+This course expands the scope of ethnographic methods by using documentary film to create compelling representations of lived experiences and accounts of how people make sense of social complexities.
+Students learn the basic methods of filmmaking and editing in order to sculpt video and audio into anthropological stories.
 Offered: fall 2018, spring 2019, spring 2020, fall 2021.
 Instructor: Jeffrey Himpele

 ANT 454